 Dressing

 I prefer to be discrete with the garlic, too.
 Just one tiny clove, very finely minced.
 (Here’s one case where a garlic press does the job well.)
 Other recipes use more or omit the garlic entirely.
 I also like just the bit of heat that comes from a pinch of red pepper flakes, but most recipes omit it.
-But whatever you do, be generous with the salt.
-And use best quality olive oil—it’ll make or break this salad as it does for any salad—and be generous with it.
+Whatever you do, be generous with the salt.
+And use best quality olive oil—it’ll make or break this salad as it does for any salad—and be generous with it, too.

 Leftovers and making ahead